 Firewall types and architecture

-There are many factors which come into consideration for architecting a firewall.
-Major ones are –
+There are many factors that come into consideration for architecting a firewall.
+The major ones are:

 - Organization‘s ability to implement and develop the architecture

 - The budget allotted by the organization

 There are four common architectural implementations of firewalls widely in use.
 They are packet filtering routers, screened host firewalls, dual-homed firewalls and screened subnet firewalls.
 Let’s understand each one of them in detail.

 Packet filtering routers